ROCm/omniperf/src/docs/getting_started.md

 1. **Launch & Profile the target application with the command line profiler**

-    The command line profiler launches the target application, calls the rocProfiler API, and collects profile results for the specified kernels, dispatches, and/or ipblock’s.
+    The command line profiler launches the target application, calls the rocProfiler API, and collects profile results for the specified kernels, dispatches, and/or IP blocks.
+If not specified, Omniperf will default to collecting all available counters for all kernels/dispatches launched by the user's executable.

-    To collect the default set of data for all kernels in the target application, launch:
+    To collect the default set of data for all kernels in the target application, launch, e.g.:
     ```shell
-    $ omniperf profile -n vcopy -- ./vcopy 1048576 256
+    $ omniperf profile -n vcopy_data -- ./vcopy 1048576 256
     ```
     The app runs, each kernel is launched, and profiling results are generated.
-By default, results are written to ./workloads/\<name>.
+By default, results are written to (e.g.,) ./workloads/vcopy_data (configurable via the `-n` argument).
 To collect all requested profile information, it may be required to replay kernels multiple times.

 2. **Customize data collection**

-    Options are available to specify for which kernels data should be collected.
+    Options are available to specify for which kernels/metrics data should be collected.
+    Note that filtering can be applied either in the profiling or analysis stage, however filtering at during profiling collection will often speed up your overall profiling run time.

+    Some common filters include:

-    `-k`/`--kernel` enables filtering kernels by name. `-d`/`--dispatch` enables filtering based on dispatch ID. `-b`/`--ipblocks` enables profiling on one or more IP Block(s).
+    - `-k`/`--kernel` enables filtering kernels by name. `-d`/`--dispatch` enables filtering based on dispatch ID
+    - `-b`/`--ipblocks` enables collects metrics for only the specified (one or more) IP Blocks.

-    To view available metrics by IP Block you can always use `--list-metrics` to view a list of all available metrics organized by IP Block.
+    To view available metrics by IP Block you can use the `--list-metrics` argument to view a list of all available metrics organized by IP Block.
     ```shell
     $ omniperf analyze --list-metrics <sys_arch>
     ```
-    Note that filtering can also be applied after the fact, at the analysis stage, however filtering at the profiling level will often speed up your overall profiling run time.

 3. **Analyze at the command line**